-Excellence in teaching will normally be demonstrated by active and productive involvement with either undergraduate or graduate students [for example, faculty whose primary assignment is on a Regional Campus may not have the opportunity to teach graduate students).
-Excellence will normally be assessed in both classroom teaching as well as through mentorship or supervision of individual students.
-Excellence in teaching will also normally be evaluated in terms of Peer evaluations, (use proper terminology), and other outcome indicators of accomplishments in this area.
-Evidence of excellence in Teaching would normally include items from the "Teaching" category of the Department Annual Evaluation Standards and Procedures.
+Excellence in teaching will typically be demonstrated by active and productive involvement with either undergraduate and/or graduate students (for example, faculty whose primary assignment is on a Regional Campus may not have the opportunity to teach graduate students).
+Excellence will typically be assessed in both classroom teaching, as well as through mentorship or supervision of individual students.
+Excellence in teaching will also typically be evaluated in terms of Peer Evaluations and other outcome indicators of accomplishments in this area.
+Evidence of excellence in Teaching would typically include items from the "Teaching" category of the Department Annual Evaluation Standards and Procedures (AESPs).